lecy/Open-Data-for-Nonprofit-Research/Build_IRS990_E-Filer_Datasets/README.md

 We have created a program to convert the 990 returns for a specified set of organizations and years from individual XML files into a single spreadsheet format to make it useful for analysis.

-Too see the mechanics of building a dataset from the online returns, try the script below with this sample of 10 nonprofits which is a subset from the full [e-filers database](https://github.com/lecy/Open-Data-for-Nonprofit-Research/blob/master/Open_Nonprofit_Datasets/IRS_E-Filers_Index.Rmd).
+To see the mechanics of building a dataset from the online returns, try the script below with this sample of 10 nonprofits which is a subset from the full [e-filers database](https://github.com/lecy/Open-Data-for-Nonprofit-Research/blob/master/Open_Nonprofit_Datasets/IRS_E-Filers_Index.Rmd).
 It will scrape the data from the XML files posted by the IRS and return available data as a flat spreadsheet.